juliensees/Google-cybersecurity-certificate-notes/module-7.md

 ['h', '3', '2', 'r', 'b', '1', '7']
 ```

-	The below example shows how you can extract just the username and login attempts from users.
+-The below example shows how you can extract just the username and login attempts from users.
 It disregards the employee ID number in the search because w+: will only bring any number of characters that ends with a colon.
 And because of the space between the ID number and the username, it's not connected.
 The \s includes the space after the colon, and the d+ is specific to numbers.

 ```
 import re
 pattern = "\w+:\s\d+"